tmooney783/TroubleshootingWithSubnets/README.md

     172.17.239.255 - 172.17.255.255

-This showed me that the host I'm troubleshooting is on the network with a range of
+This showed me that the host I'm troubleshooting is on the network with a range of:

     172.17.16.0 - 172.17.31.255

-so then I could see the problem was that the host was not on the same network as the default gateway, which is on the range
+so then I could see the problem was that the host was not on the same network as the default gateway, which is on the range:

     172.17.0.0 - 172.17.15.255